jo-hoe/google-sheets/README.md

 - create sheet ? (not integration tested)
 - rename sheet ? (not integration tested)
 - delete sheet ? (not integration tested)
-- write in a sheet
+- write in a sheet ? (not integration tested)
 - fit column length ? (not integration tested)

 ## Linting